 eToro and Coinbase are both cryptocurrency exchanges that enable users to buy, sell and store digital assets on their desktop and mobile platforms.
 But while both platforms offer access to the crypto markets, each platform has its unique advantages and different uses.

-eToro, for instance, allows users to trade digital assets through its online trading platform, which was designed for beginner and professional traders, as well as for individual active day traders.
+eToro, for instance, allows users to buy digital assets through its online trading platform, which was designed for beginner and professional traders, as well as for individual active day traders.
 In that sense, the eToro platform is one of the most user-friendly and easy to use cryptocurrency exchanges in the market these days.
-With this platform, you are trading cryptocurrency CFDs, meaning you do now own the asset but instead, you simply speculate on the price of the asset.
+CFDs Cryptos are restricted for users registered under the FCA regulation, only real assets are available

 Crucially, eToro is regulated by the Financial Conduct Authority (FCA) in the UK, under firm reference number 583263.
 The firm is also regulated by the Cyprus Securities & Exchange Commission (CySEC) under license number 109/10, and by the Australian Securities and Investments Commission (ASIC).

 Coinbase, on the other hand, is best for buying digital assets directly and store the assets on its built-in Bitcoin wallet.
 It is a web-based platform and mobile application that allows users to purchase, sell, store, and transfer digital assets, you can see more in detail in our Coinbase wallet review.

 In terms of regulation, Coinbase was the first-ever cryptocurrency exchange to receive an e-money license from the Financial Conduct Authority (FCA) in 2018.
 It is also registered with FinCEN and complies with the Bank Secrecy Act, which requires the firm to verify customer identities, maintain records of transactions for up to 5 years, and report vague transactions.